rwynn/monstache-site/src/config.md

 int64 (default `0`)

+When resume-from-timestamp
-When resume-from-timestamp (a 64 bit timestamp where the high 32 bytes represent the number of seconds since epoch and the low 32 bits represent an offset within a second) is given, monstache will sync events starting immediately after the timestamp.
+(a 64 bit timestamp where the high 32 bytes represent the number of seconds since epoch and the low 32 bits represent an offset within a second) is given, monstache will sync events starting immediately after the timestamp.
 This is useful if you have a specific timestamp from the oplog and would like to start syncing from after this event.

+!!! note ""
+	If you supply an integer that is greater than 0 but less than or equal to the max value of a 32-bit integer then monstache will interpret the value as seconds since the epoch and automatically shift the value 32 bits left.

 ## resume-name